Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `git status` --> Verify that the pull succeeded
     * `git checkout -b feature_even_better_feature` --> Create a new branch, and then start working there.
 * What can go wrong?
-    * Possible problem: The team accepts a Pull Request with lousy code
+    * Possible problem: The team accepts a Pull Request with less-than-perfect code
         * Possible solutions:
             * Read the changes before agreeing.
             * Create a new branch and fix what's wrong.